Murphysics1/Sudoku_Solver/README.md

 # Sudoku_Solver

-9/4/21 - Currently written as a Jupyter Notebook, Modify the initial puzzle list and the output will be a solved puzzle if there is one
+Different versions of a sudoku solver that I have written

+For the Jupyter solver, change the values in the puzzle cell and run all cells For the Command solver, run >python Solver.py